What is Local SEO?

-So, when I search for “motorcycle accident lawyer new york” I see results that Google has deemed to be hyper relevant for that.
-Not just Personal Injury lawyers (which is the “category” of law that deals with this sort of thing) but Personal Injury lawyers who specifically specialixe in this sub-category, motorcycle injuries.
+So, when I search for “motorcycle accident lawyer new york” I see results that Google has deemed to be hyper-relevant for that.
+Not just Personal Injury lawyers (which is the “category” of law that deals with this sort of thing) but Personal Injury lawyers who specifically specialize in this sub-category, motorcycle injuries.

 We see it in the maps and in the Organic listings below the maps.

 This is a tough one, but it makes a lot of sense.

 Google wants to show (aka recommend) business to consumers that do good work.
 If a business screws over a customer, who found the business on the top of the first page using Google Search, that consumer might begin to not trust Google so much.

 So, Google feels more comfortable putting a business at the top of their list if they can rest easy knowing that business does good work.
 How does it know this?
 Well, there are a lot of factors.